MahithChigurupati/Uniswap-v2/README.md

 4. Read through the UniswapV2 code:
    https://github.com/Uniswap/v2-core
    https://github.com/Uniswap/v2-periphery
-   Class Notes (written by Jichu Wang, a former student at NEU).
 5. Copy the UniswapV2 code into a new Foundry project
    - The original code had the core and periphery contracts in different repos.
 We recommend combining them into a single repo to simplify development, and copying libraries rather than using package management.
    - UniswapV2Router01 should not be included.